+Hearsay Evidence is evidence based not on a witness' personal knowledge.
+In and of itself, hearsay evidence carries no weight when making a finding of fact.
+The hearing officer may include hearsay evidence when considering their decision if it is corroborated by other evidence.
+Even though hearsay evidence is generally admissible in a hearing, the hearing officer will not base a hearing decision on hearsay alone unless there is clear probative value and credibility of the evidence, and the party seeking the change has met the burden of proof.
 Hearsay Evidence is evidence of a statement that was made other than by a witness while testifying at the hearing and that is offered to prove the truth of the matter.
 Even though evidence, including hearsay, is generally admissible, hearsay evidence alone cannot be used as the sole basis for the hearing officer's decision.

-If either the PHA or the family fail to comply with the discovery requirements described above, the hearing officer will refuse to admit such evidence.
+If either the PHA (or the family, if required in a remote hearing) fail to comply with the discovery requirements described above, the hearing officer will refuse to admit such evidence.